CBP Officers at Detroit Metro Airport Seize $59,451 from Trusted Traveler

 DETROIT— On November 28, 2016, U.S. Customs and Border Protection (CBP), Office of Field Operations at the Detroit Metropolitan Airport seized $59,451 in U.S. currency from a United States citizen after he failed to report the currency to CBP officers.
 The traveler is a member of the Global Entry trusted traveler program.

 The male traveler and his wife arrived in Detroit on a flight from Beijing, China.
 He initially denied carrying $10,000 or more in U.S. currency or its equivalent in foreign currency.
 CBP Officers questioned the traveler as he and his wife attempted to exit the federal inspection area separately 13 minutes apart.
 Further inspection led to the discovery of $59,451 divided between the two.

 “You must report to CBP that you are carrying $10,000 or more in U.S. dollars or equivalent foreign currency or other monetary instruments when you travel into or out of the United States, especially if you are a member of Global Entry.” said Devin Chamberlain, CBP Detroit (Airport) Port Director.
 “There is no limit as to how much currency travelers can import or export.
 However, the law requires travelers to report when they carry at least $10,000 in monetary instruments.
 Violators may face criminal prosecution and forfeiture of the undisclosed funds.”

-Travelers are further encouraged to visit the Know Before You Go page of the CBP.gov website to learn the rules governing travel to and from the U.S.
+Travelers are further encouraged to visit the Know Before You Go webpage of the CBP.gov website to learn the rules governing travel to and from the United States.